 How to Store the Treats and How Long They Last

-Store the treats in an airtight container at room temperature.
-They will last up to 3 weeks.
+Once the treats are completely cool, store them in an airtight container at room temperature.
+They’ll stay fresh for up to 3 weeks.

 Great Homemade Dog Treat Recipes